Code-Institute-Submissions/lisa1Q84-kalopsia_lens_NovResub/README.md

 ### [](https://github.com/lisa1Q84/kalopsia_lens/blob/main/README.md#adding-and-editing-product-form-validation-and-image-validation)Adding and Editing Product Form Validation and Image Validation

 The Adding / Editing Product Form has validation for the selection related to the product.
 The view that handles the form submission will check if the form inputs for the product section are valid so they can be entered into the database.
-If the form isn't valid then an error message is displayed to the user telling them to check the data they have entered.
+If the form isn't valid then an error message should be displayed to the user telling them to check the data they have entered.

-When uploading images the view will try to open them to check if they are in fact images and that they are of PNG or JPG image type.
-If the image isn't one of those types the Image record won't be created and the user will receive an error message saying the images have not been uploaded and that it is not of the correct type.
-If the file isn't an image at all, an error message will be received by the user telling them the file isn't a known image.
-If the file uploaded isn't an image, again no Image record will be created.

 ### [](https://github.com/lisa1Q84/kalopsia_lens/blob/main/README.md#templating)Templating